Trailside Student Living

-A student-targeted residential community near the University of Washington, Trailside Phase 1 is a coveted new place for the modern student to call home.
+A student-targeted residential community near the University of Washington, Trailside is a two-phased community adjacent to the Burke Gilman Trail that will become a coveted new place for the modern student to call home.

-Weber Thompson provided architecture and interior design services for the student-targeted Trailside Phase 1 project.
+Weber Thompson provided architecture and interior design services for the student-targeted Trailside Phase 1 and Phase 2 projects.

-The design of Trailside 1 is all about creating exceptional outdoor spaces that celebrate the project’s proximity to the Burke Gilman trail.
+The design of Trailside is all about creating exceptional outdoor spaces that celebrate the project’s proximity to the Burke Gilman Trail.
 The design ‘frames’ or ‘bookends’ these outdoor spaces with distinctive lantern elements in a sophisticated and modern way.

 Connections to the Outdoors